Toronto Police Have Officially Been Banned From Marching in the Gay Pride Parade

 The group has no issues with individual officers participating in Pride, but does not want a uniformed presence.

-Police shootings of black men including Jermaine Carby and Andrew Loku, coupled by what many criticize as a shady oversight system in the Special Investigations Unit, and the practice of street checks (carding) that disproportionately targets people of color, have fueled racial tension amongst cops and the black community.
+Police shootings of black men including Jermaine Carby and Andrew Loku, coupled by what many criticize as a shady oversight system in the Special Investigations Unit, and the practice of street checks (carding) that disproportionately targets people of colour, have fuelled racial tension amongst cops and the black community.

 But Mike McCormack, president of the Toronto Police Association, which represents officers, said the narrative that police and the black community have a bad relationship is false.